Marijuana in The Bible: What Does it Say About Cannabis

 Many ancient traditions from around the world used marijuana both ceremonially and medicinally.
 It seems reasonable to assume that early Christianity would be no different.
 The history of cannabis is much different than what the last century would lead you to believe.

 The concept of sobriety is closely associated with Christianity.
 With many of the strict rules about drug and alcohol consumption, coming from the highest rungs of the organization.
 Only Catholicism continues to have any type of intoxicating substance included in Sunday worship.
 But the lack of intoxication seems strange when compared to other religious traditions.
 Around the world, religions have relied on drugs and alcohol for spiritual communication.

 Few people know about the perhaps pivotal role cannabis played in the bible.
-Marijuana makes more than one appearance in the scriptures, and is often front and center in the storyline.
+Marijuana in the bible makes more than one appearance, and is often front and center in the storyline.
 If you look closely, there are many suggestions that parishioners and members of the church used cannabis.